KI7MT/firefighting-calculators/README.md

 ## Running Without Docker

 This app can be run without Docker.
-Just checkout the repository and, then browse to and open the `index.html` file.
+Just checkout the repository, then browse to and open the `web/index.html` file.